We built Khalti brick by brick, step by step, effort upon effort, faith upon faith, and your blessings upon your blessings.

 Co-Founder and Managing Director, Khalti Digital Wallet

-This story was first published at Medium.
+This article was originally published at STARTUPS Nepal on December 29, 2017.
 Read the original article here.